BYLAWS OF THE NATIONAL ASSOCIATION OF SCHOOL RESOURCES OFFICERS, INC.

-- To provide a means to disseminate, share, advice, and coordinate information on the value of qualified law enforcement officers to teach elementary, junior high school and high school student on the principles of good citizenship and community responsibility.
+- To provide a means to disseminate, share, advise, and coordinate information on the value of qualified law enforcement officers to teach elementary, junior high school and high school student on the principles of good citizenship and community responsibility.

 - To demonstrate, by example and other means, the dangers associated with alcohol and drugs, criminal activities, and other anti-social behavior.

 Section 3.03 Limitations: To operate exclusively in any other manner for such educational and charitable purposes as will qualify it as an exempt organization under Section 501(c)(3) of the Internal Revenue Code of 1954, as amended, or under any corresponding provisions of any subsequent federal tax laws covering the distribution to organizations qualified as tax exempt organizations under the Internal Revenue Code, as amended.